stegmaja/TSE/README.md

 `mkdir plots` and `mkdir data`

 in the root directory.
+Then, run

+`conda env create -f environment.yml` and `conda activate tse`.

 Alternatively, simply execute `compile.sh` in the root directory.
 You may want to change the `mobse/src/Makefile` according to the specifications of your fortran compiler.

 To run a system go to the `src` directory and run